db-puzzle/maintenance-OS/docs/UserPermissionSystem/PERMISSION_SYSTEM_SPECIFICATION.md

 ## Conclusion

 This permission system fully leverages Laravel's built-in authorization capabilities while providing the flexibility and granularity required for a maintenance management system.
 By using Spatie's Laravel-Permission package as a foundation and extending it with custom scoping logic, we achieve a robust, performant, and Laravel-idiomatic solution that integrates seamlessly with Laravel's Gates, Policies, and middleware system.

+The system is built for modern frontend applications using React with Inertia.js, providing a seamless single-page application experience while maintaining Laravel's server-side rendering benefits.
+Permission checks are shared with the frontend through Inertia's middleware, enabling reactive UI components that respond to user permissions in real-time.

+The invitation-only registration system ensures controlled user access, where only system administrators can add new users via secure, time-limited email invitations.
+This approach maintains system security while providing a smooth onboarding experience for authorized users.
+The system includes comprehensive audit trails, role-based initial permissions, and the ability to manage invitations throughout their lifecycle.